blackbat13/eternal-king/docs/stories/misc/undeadly_conundrum.md

 Vera narrowed her eyes.
 "You’re going to get us flayed by the King if this goes wrong."

 *"Nonsense.
 Damien *adores* creative solutions.
-And besides,"* Xeroth grinned, revealing rows of needle-like teeth that hadn’t been there a moment before, *"if we die, we’re already zombies.
+And besides"* Xeroth grinned, revealing rows of needle-like teeth that hadn’t been there a moment before, *"if we die, we’re already zombies.
 What’s one more time?"*

 Above them, the Hollow Choir began to sing—a sound like glass breaking in a tomb.
 The spire trembled.